web-servers/tomcat-in-the-cloud/README.md

 $ oc login -u admin -p password
 ```

 4. Create a new project.
-Again, we will call it tomcat-in-the-cloud but feel free to use the one you'd like
+We will call it tomcat-in-the-cloud.
+Make sure you use the same project name to run the prototype.
 ```sh
 $ oc new-project tomcat-in-the-cloud
 ```